udaykiran-Balaga/core-python/Python Language Fundamentals/Python Operators/Membership Operators/README.md

 # Membership Operator

 Membership Operator is a `binary operator` and required 2 operands.
-Membership operator is used with `collection data type`s.
+Membership operator is used with `collection data types`.

 "in" keyword represents membership operator.
 This operator returns True, if given value exists in collection of values.